zchyde/brooklinebooksmith.com/_events/2015-october/hank-phillippi-ryan-what-you-see.md

 ---
-Event title: "Hank Phillippi Ryan, *What You See*" Start Date: October 22 2015
+event_title: "Hank Phillippi Ryan, *What You See*"
+start_date: October 22 2015
 Program:
 book_isbn: 9780765374950
 Genre: